-The Agency does not own any capital assets, nor has it issued any debt instruments.
+The Agency does not own any capital assets, nor has it issued any debt instruments during the years ended December 31, 2024 and 2023.

 Economic Factors

 The Agency's financial status and level of activity have remained relatively steady over the past few years.
 The local economic environment continues to be supportive of business development and expansion.
 There are several projects in the planning and development stages.